01Cindyy/Discord-Spotify-Pywal16/README.md

 One command — `walchange <wallpaper>` — generates the palette and reskins both apps to match, live.

+## Disclaimer

+This is mainly a personal project and for my own use.
+The code in this repo is also mainly written by claude.
+This could very well be buggy or completely non funcitonal use at your *own* risk.
+However feel free to use this and improve it yourself as you wish!

 ## Requirements

 - Linux, with `sudo` available